BETS: The dangers of selection bias in early analyses of the coronavirus disease (COVID-19) pandemic

 \begin{assumption} The incubation period $T-S$, given that it is finite (the case is not asymptomatic), follows a Gamma distribution with shape $\alpha > 0$ and rate $\beta > 0$:

 \end{assumption}

 \Cref{assump:model-t-parametric} says that the epidemic size in Wuhan was growing exponentially before the quarantine, which is a common assumption for early epidemic outbreaks.
+We think it is quite reasonable given that little was known about the novel coronavirus before January 23. \aoasins{One of the main objectives in early epidemic analysis is to estimate the growth exponent $r$, which can be translated to the doubling time by finding the $t$ such that $\exp(rt) = 2$ (i.e.\ $t = \log(2)/r$).
+The parameter $\kappa$ is important for measuring the absolute magnitude of the epidemic.
+It is possible to estimate $\kappa$ using Wuhan-exported cases if we have external data on the number of travellers from Wuhan and the total population of Wuhan \citep{imai2020report1,wu2020nowcasting}.
+This paper will focus on the estimation of $r$; in fact, we will see below that the selection-adjusted likelihood functions for Wuhan-exported cases do not depend on $\kappa$.}

-We think it is quite reasonable given that little was known about the novel coronavirus before January 23. \Cref{assump:model-s-parametric} restricts the density function $h(\cdot)$ to the Gamma family, which is commonly used to model the distribution of the incubation period.
-These two assumptions will be used later in this and the next sections to calculate closed-form likelihood functions.
+\Cref{assump:model-s-parametric} restricts the density function $h(\cdot)$ to the Gamma family, which is commonly used to model the distribution of the incubation period. \Cref{assump:model-t-parametric,assump:model-s-parametric} will be used later in this and the next sections to calculate closed-form likelihood functions.
 Later in \Cref{sec:bayes}, we will relax the parametric assumptions to allow more flexible patterns for the epidemic growth and more general distributions of the incubation period.